Entanglement in non-equilibrium steady states and many-body localization breakdown in a current driven system: Model

 Here $\mc{L}$ defines a Liouvillian operator.
-The above model has been used previously in the context of $\mc{PT}$-symmetric quantum mechanics to describe system with gain and loss \cite{Brody2012}.
-Similar model has been also used in the context of field-driven Mott transition \cite{Tripathi2016}.
-Eq.\eqref{eq.DynEq} can describe the evolution of both pure and mixed states and keep $\mr{Tr}\rho(t)=1$.
-Unlike in a Lindbald master equation, an initial pure state remains pure during the time evolution, and, in this case, Eq.\eqref{eq.DynEq} reduces to a complex Schroedinger equation \cite{Brody2012}.
+As we discuss in the next section, the above dynamics for the density matrix can be obtained starting with the time-dependent non-Hermitian Schr$\ddot{\mr{o}}$dinger equation \cite{Sergi2013,Zloshchastiev2014}.
+The dynamical evolution of Eq.\eqref{eq.DynEq} has been used previously in the context of $\mc{PT}$-symmetric quantum mechanics to describe system with gain and loss \cite{Brody2012}.
+A similar model has been also used in the context of field-driven Mott transition \cite{Tripathi2016}.
+Eq.\eqref{eq.DynEq} can describe the evolution of both pure and mixed states as discussed in Ref.\onlinecite{Brody2012} and keep $\mr{Tr}\rho(t)=1$.
+Unlike in a Lindblad master equation, an initial pure state remains pure during the time evolution, and, in this case, Eq.\eqref{eq.DynEq} reduces to a complex Schr$\ddot{\mr{o}}$dinger equation \cite{Brody2012}.
 From Eq.\eqref{eq.DynEq}, $\rho(t)$ can be formally written using the non-Hermitian Hamiltonian [Eq.\eqref{eq.SpinModel}] as $\rho(t)=e^{-\ci\mc{H}t}\rho_0e^{\ci\mc{H}^\dagger t}/\mr{Tr}(e^{-\ci\mc{H}t}\rho_0e^{\ci\mc{H}^\dagger t})$, where $\rho_0$ is the initial density matrix.
 In particular, for an initial pure state $\rho_0=|\psi\rangle \langle \psi |$, the state at time $t$ is given by